AsbjornOlling/justify/README.md

 ### Configuration

-Configuration is done in the config file: config.txt
+Configuration is done in config.txt, it should be pretty self-explanatory.

 Themeing is most easily done by switching out the css stylesheets in the head of the .tpl html files.
 Right now I'm just using the Cyborg bootstrap theme from bootswatch.
 Could easily be replaced with any other bootstrap theme.